 I am currently working on training for photographers who want to edit DSLR material in FCPX.
 I am happy with it for that use, as I know it will be approachable to many photographers who find “traditional editing” confusing.
 If you like FCPX, I am genuinely happy for you.
 Getting new software should feel like birthday presents for a six-year old.

-Do You Have Agreements with Companies?I have multiple non-disclosure agreements and I honor them.
+I have multiple non-disclosure agreements and I honor them.
 I have never disclosed details about one manufacturer to another.
 I have (to the best of my knowledge) never disclosed anything improper to end users.
 This agreements are a necessity as they give me advanced access to the tools we all use.

 This advance access lets me figure out problems.
 Some companies use this feedback and make their products better.
 I also can work on training products so they can be ready when the application ships (or as close to possible).
 These agreements are entered in so I can create a product that is ready when you need it.